|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Joseph Sailer Jr. Dive-bombing Ace

-Sailer was one of the first Marine Corps Diver Bomber pilots, and among his fellow pilots and superiors he was considered one of the most effective dive bomber pilots.
-As the leader of VMSB-132 he was a Marine who volunteered to fly missions and won the admiration of his comrades.
-He bombed the Japanese battleship Hiei the first enemy battleship sunk in the war, and was posthumously awarded the Navy Cross for his service on Guadalcanal.
+Sailer was one of the first U.S. Marine Corps dive bomber pilots, and was considered one of the most effective dive bomber pilots.
+As the Commanding Officer (C. O.) of Marine Scout Bomber Squadron 132 (VMSB-132) he volunteered to fly combat missions and won the admiration of his squadron mates.
+He bombed the Japanese battleship Hiei the first enemy battleship sunk in Pacific War, and was posthumously earned the Navy Cross for his service on Guadalcanal.

 His story has several interesting points.
 Like so many others of his generation, Sailer was obsessed with flying.
 First, it is a detailed account of a young man in the depression of the late 1930's.
 Military service was one way to find work and learn to fly, and even briefly worked for United Air Lines.
 He also served a tour in England as a engineer and consultant for Sperry Gyroscope company, instructing the RAF to use auto pilot and Sperry bomb sights, a top secret project.
 War for the United States was imminent, and he returned to active Marine service just before Pearl Harbor.